robak86/hardwired/README.md

 - We defined `ApiClient.instance` using `cls.singleton`.
 The `instance` static property is a definition object similar to the object returned by `fn(() => ...)`.
 - The class depends on `apiUrl`, which is injected when instantiated. `cls` is type-safe and checks if dependencies passed after the `this` argument correspond to the constructor signature.
+- The name of the static property is arbitrary and can be any valid JavaScript identifier.
+Additionally, class may have multiple static properties that define different ways of creating the instance.

 ## Using the Container